 • Regulatory Specialist reviews application

 The RS will review the Initial Authorization Application and determine any need for modification.
 This review will include a standards-based assessment of application documentation and an evaluation of programmatic content.
-Please note GNPEC may contract an external expert to evaluate new programs to help the agency ensure proposed curriculum offerings are comparable to similar programs offered elsewhere.
-All required changes will be communicated with the institution via the Comments tab of the document, available in Edvera.

 • Site Visit